Xovesh/Gambling-webpage-BetAndRuin/README.md

 In Google Chrome/Firefox search for:

-  - localhost for the costumer GUI
+  - "localhost" for the costumer GUI
-  - localhost/administration for the administration GUI
+  - "localhost/administration" for the administration GUI

 For testing: